esirK/BankingApi/README.md

 Required fields: `email`, `confirm_email`, `username`, `password`

 ##### Note
-The registered user will have to change their account password once they are logged in the first time.
+The registered user will have to change their accounts password once they are logged in the first time.

 ### Login: